Leitech

 Machinist setting up CNC tooling; precision thread requiring functional size and depth verification.

-Functional Thread Size Verification that a threaded feature will accept its mating part to the correct pitch diameter.
+Functional Thread Size Verification ensures that a threaded feature will accept its mating part to the correct pitch diameter.
 The Leitech GO member verifies functional size while the telescoping sleeve simultaneously measures depth.

 Data and Quality Terms